Sexual abuse scandal in the Roman Catholic Diocese of Peoria: Francis Engels

-Rev. Francis Engels was the subject of numerous complaints, but accusers say the bishop ignored them until the accusers went to the news media in the early 1990s.
+Francis Engels was the subject of numerous complaints, but accusers say the bishop ignored them until the accusers went to the news media in the early 1990s.
 Myers suspended Engels, but later attempted to re-instate him.
 Myers later said that he "didn't realize they would be so upset" about re-instatement.
 In 2005, Engels pleaded guilty (in an Alford plea) to molesting a Peoria altar boy on trips to Milwaukee in the early 1980s; the victim said Engels told him, "If you tell anybody, they're not going to believe you".
+When the Ad Hoc Committee on Sexual Abuse was reorganized in May 2002, Myers was one of three bishops no longer on the committee.

-In May 2002, When the Ad Hoc Committee on Sexual Abuse was reorganized in late 2002, Myers was one of three bishops no longer on the committee.
+Engels died in Kewanee, Illinois on June 6, 2019.